keepassium/StreamKit/README.md

 # StreamKit
-The set of stream ciphers written on Swift
+The set of ciphers written on Swift

 ### Sponsored by [KeePassium](https://github.com/keepassium)